tanishka-git2715/ayurveda-rag-project/README.md

-# AyurMind AI - RAG Chatbot Application
+# Ayurveda AI - RAG Chatbot Application

 This is a RAG (Retrieval-Augmented Generation) application for answering questions about Ayurvedic texts.